tanzircoderrect/OpenRace/website/docs/doc-setup-dev-env.md

 pip3 install conan
 ```

-On Ubuntu, the binary can also be directly downloaded and installed.
+Alternatively, you can also obtain the package binary and install Conan from there:
 ``` shell
 # Download
 curl -L -O https://github.com/conan-io/conan/releases/latest/download/conan-ubuntu-64.deb